MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/add-users.md

 --->

-To add users to Dynamics 365 Guides, assign a Guides license to a new or existing user.
+To add users to Dynamics 365 Guides, first assign a Guides license to each new or existing user.
 You can use the Microsoft 365 admin center or Microsoft Entra ID to assign licenses.
+This article describes how to assign licenses.

-Then, in the Power Platform admin center, configure the Guides security roles for each user or security group.
+After licenses have been assigned, configure the Guides security roles for each user or security group.
+See [Assign the Guides security roles.](assign-role.md)

 > [!IMPORTANT]
 > Make sure each user or group is assigned Dynamics 365 Guides, Common Data Service, and PowerApps for Guides.